Advertisement

 Can I apply to other housing authorities while on this waitlist?

 Yes.
 There is no limit to the number of housing authority waiting lists you can join simultaneously.
-Applying to multiple PHAs in your state and neighboring states is strongly recommended to increase your chances of receiving assistance sooner.
-Browse other housing authorities in Connecticut.
+There are 8 other housing authorities within 100 miles of Connecticut Department of Housing, including City of Hartford Housing Authority (1 mi), Housing Authority of the City of Hartford (2 mi), Housing Authority of the Town of West Hartfor (3 mi).
+Applying to multiple PHAs in Connecticut and neighboring states is strongly recommended to increase your chances.
+Browse all housing authorities in Connecticut.

 How do I contact Connecticut Department of Housing?